turif/interviewQuestions/README.md

 # interviewQuestions
-A collection of projects for potential Nventer candidates.
+A collection of projects for potential Nvent candidates.